flipacholas/Docker-PS3DevExtra/README.md

 # Docker-PS3DevExtra

 This docker image is meant to help PS3 Homebrew developers providing an out-of-the-box setup with all the necessary libraries included and compiled.
 Uses alpine as base image to significantly reduce the container's size.

+## Choose your OS

+This project is divided in two branches:

+* [Master / Alpine](https://github.com/flipacholas/Docker-PS3DevExtra/tree/master): Uses alpine 3.7, smaller size.
+* [Ubuntu](https://github.com/flipacholas/Docker-PS3DevExtra/tree/ubuntu): Uses ubuntu 17:10, bigger size, more tools.

+If you just want to use the build tools, choose alpine.
+Otherwise if you would like to customise the image, ubuntu may help you better.

 ## Included Libraries